 Keeping your finance and accounting department well-oiled and highly functional even during peak seasons is a common challenge among organizations.
 In many companies, the accounting department is a lean unit whose members are subjected to constant stress and tight deadlines.

-Given the importance of the accounting team in any company, it is important for accounting managers, financial controllers, and accounting supervisors to work closely together in leading the group.
-Knowing everything about the duties and responsibilities of an accountant is not enough.
+In today's pandemic-stricken world, leading teams and inspiring accountants can be a challenge.
+Given the crucial role of the accounting team in a company, it is important for accounting managers, financial controllers, and accounting supervisors to work closely together in leading their personnel to achieve their unit's operational goals.

 1. Hold team building activities.